eggjs/egg-schedule/README.md

 ## Overview

-`egg-schedule` is for time-based scheduling, not interval-based scheduling.
+`egg-schedule` supports both time-based scheduling and interval-based scheduling.

-Just put your jobs at `{app_root}/app/schedule`, one file as one job.

-Job file should export `schedule` and `task` properties.
+To setup a schedule task, simply create a job file in `{app_root}/app/schedule`.
+A file contains one job and should export `schedule` and `task` properties.
+The rule of thumbs is one job per file.

 ## Task

-Task should be a generator function, and accept ctx as params.
+Task is a generator function, and accept one parameter, `ctx`. ex: `exports.task = function* (ctx) { ... };`

 You can find schedule log at log file, which act like worker request, and contain:

 - ctx.method: `SCHEDULE`
 - ctx.path: `/__schedules/${schedulePath}`
 - ctx.query: `scheule config(type=worker&cron=*%2F5%20*%20*%20*%20*%20*)`

-example:
+Example:

 ```javascript
 exports.task = function* (ctx) {
   yield ctx.service.db.cleandb();